roncampbell/NICAR2019/Data analysis in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/ImmigInc_boxplot.png?raw=true)

 As you may have heard, California has two seasons, fire and flood.
 Let us now ponder fire.
 CalFire, the state's wildlands fire department, keeps track of wildfires going back decades on an Excel spreadsheet.
-We'll import, analyze and visualize California's fiery past.
+We'll import, analyze and visualize California's fiery past using the tidyverse readxl package that we opened earlier.

 > Wildfires <- read_excel("CA_wildfires.xlsx")